raspberrypilearning/deck-of-cards/en/step_5.md

 def suit(self, suit):
 ```

 As with the getter method, this decorator defines the method as a property.
-Now whenever someone tries to set the `suit` attribute, e.g. by typing `my_card.suit = "spades"`, the `@suit.setter` property will be called, and in this example, the value of `"spades"` will be passed to it as the `suit` parameter.
+Now, whenever someone tries to set the `suit` attribute (e.g. by typing `my_card.suit = "spades"`), the `@suit.setter` property will be called.
+In this example, the value `"spades"` will be passed to it as the `suit` parameter.

-Note - by using getter and setter properties and decorators you can have 2 functions with the same name, one which is called when you get the value and one when you set the value.
+Notice that by using getter and setter properties and decorators, you can have two functions with the same name, one which is called when you get the value, and one which is called when you set the value.

 --- collapse ---